As COVID-19 wave begins to flatten in India, new deadly illness poses a challenge

 A study by the U.S. Centers for Disease Control and Prevention published in its New Infectious Diseases journal has shown that between September and December 2020, a 2.1-fold rise in black fungus cases was seen in India, as compared to the corresponding period during the previous year.

-CBS News correspondent Chris Livesay, who covered India's devastating second wave of coronavirus, spoke to a leading microbiologist in New Delhi.
-"It causes a lot of infection, a lot of mortality if left undiagnosed and untreated," said Dr. Chand Wattal, head of the Clinical Microbiology at New Delhi's Ganga Ram Hospital.
+"It causes a lot of infection, a lot of mortality if left undiagnosed and untreated," Dr. Chand Wattal, head of the Clinical Microbiology at New Delhi's Ganga Ram Hospital, told CBS News.

 The fungus attacks the nose, eyes, and brain causing blackening over the areas.
 In severe cases, doctors commonly have to remove the sinus tissue, and even the eyes.
 And when it attacks the brain, the chances of the patient's survival diminish.